morph13nd/cit481/docs/README.md

-## Documentation for Oliver and his Olivers
+# Documentation for Oliver and his Olivers
-by David, Kyle, Marshall and Oliver for CIT 481 Cal State Northridge
+## by David, Kyle, Marshall and Oliver for CIT 481 Cal State Northridge

-### Markdown
+### About

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+This is our documentation for how we have been deploying and completing our project.
+This includes operational activities to technical activities that we are able to describe.
+Sometimes, there may be dragons that we cannot catch and document.
+But we do our best.

 ```markdown
 Syntax highlighted code block